NIHAAL084/ultimate-ai-assistant/README.md

       machine learning project.
 What specific aspect would you like help with?"
 ```

-## 🛠️ Advanced Setup: Calendar & Tasks
+## 🛠️ Advanced Setup: Calendar, Tasks & Email

-For full productivity features, set up ZORA to manage your actual calendar and tasks:
+For full productivity features, set up ZORA to manage your actual calendar, tasks, and email:

 ### Prerequisites for Advanced Features